notsleepingcoder/ps_change_manager_attribute/README.md

-PowerShell script for copy policy groups from source user to destination user
+PowerShell script for changing "manager" attribute for a few users

 How to use?